algomachines/CGI/BIN/README.md

 This component must be placed in the cgi-bin directory of the http server

+All source code for this component is provided in this repository.

 ## modify_guid_template.code

 Template code for generating source code.